zanminkian/git-validator/packages/git-validator/README.md

 import { Builder } from "@git-validator/eslint-config";

 export default new Builder()
+  .enableJavascript()
   .enableTypescript({
-    select: {
-      mode: "omit",
-      rules: ["no-plusplus"], // Omit the rules as you want },
+    omit: ["no-var"], // Omit the rules as you want
   })
   .toConfig();
 ```